Skip to main content

 Better approach

-Hire for operating leadership and weekly cadence
+Hire for operating leadership and weekly presence

 Under-scoping the role